aeberdinelli/santex/README.md

 # Santex Code Challenge
 Welcome to my Code Challenge for Santex.
 I've built this using AWS CDK, AppSync, DynamoDB and TS.
 I recommend using yarn for running the project because is faster.

+## Requirements
+You need the following pre requirements:

+- NodeJS
+- yarn (`npm install -g yarn` - you can use npm if you prefer)
+- AWS CLI

 ## Setup
 Rename the `.env.example` file to `.env` and update the values with your desired settings.
 Keep in mind that a key for the Football Data API is required.